GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 In this guide we list the things you need to be familiar with and the things you need to do to get started, along with a quick overview of the steps you'll take to get ready to generate reports.

-## Planning
+## Planning and design decisions

 You'll need to develop or adapt your ad and reporting strategy to transition to the Attribution Reporting API.
 Understanding what data the API can report on, the size constraints of the data, the timing of reports, and how you will prioritize data to be reported will be important.

-### Design decisions

 Refer to [Design decisions](/docs/privacy-sandbox/summary-reports/design-decisions/) to help you plan your data collection strategy.

 You can get started by trying out the steps that follow, and then adapt you strategy to fit, or you can plan your strategy in advance.

-This guide is a high-level implemention how-to for developers, not a strategy guide.
-Strategic planning will likely require a deeper understanding of the internal workings of the API, which is covered in other documentation.
+This guide is a high-level implemention overview for developers, not a strategy guide.
+Strategic planning will likely require a deeper understanding of the internal workings of the API, which is covered in other documentation, such as [Design decisions](/docs/privacy-sandbox/summary-reports/design-decisions/).

+## Understanding report types

 Part of your decision making will be to decide whether you'll be starting with event-level reports or summary reports.

+### Event-level reports

 Event-level reports require less preparation than Aggregatable reports, and can be a good way to dive into the API.
 Just know that they each serve different use cases.